nikhil122-marauder/ERP-project-DataScience/README.md

    mkdir -p data/raw data/processed artifacts outputs
    ```

+## Model Files

+**Note**: Due to GitHub file size constraints, the trained models are not included in this repository.
+The best RoBERTa classification model and the merged LoRA model are provided separately in a zip file in the additional materials.

 ## Running the Project

 The system is implemented in the Jupyter notebook `erp_analysis.ipynb`.